vipermu/ganimation/README.md

 After having the Action Unit _txt_ file and the image folder you can move them to the directory of this project.
 By default, this code assumes that you have these two elements in _`./data/celeba/`_.

 ## Test the model
-TODO
+By running `python main.py --mode test` the default test will be executed.
+This was the code used to generate the second _gif_ presented in this repo.
+It takes the Action Units extracted from a series of images and uses them as conditions on other faces.
+In the output can be seen how all the faces vary their expression in the same way.

+#### Parameters
+- *test_images_dir*: path to the reference test images.
+- *test_attributes_path*: path to the _txt_ containing the Action Unit vectors of each image.
+- *test_models_dir*: path to the pretrained models.
+- *test_results_dir*: dir where to store the output images.

+The sake of this test is to show an example on how this trained generator can be used so you can extract code to create your own tests.

 ## Train the model

 #### Parameters

-Here, the most important patameters are presented.
 You can either modify these parameters in `main.py` or by calling them as command line arguments.

 ##### Lambdas